UPDATED 12/3/2024

 WE CAN FIGHT BACK!

 Well-funded organizations like SAM (Smart Approaches to Marijuana) and Getting It Right from the Start are focused on stopping progress at the local level in California and beyond.
-They are pushing bans, or a limited number of licenses, which only encourages a few well-funded people to game the system, setting up “equity in name only” businesses and leaving most applicants out in the cold.
+They are pushing bans, or a limited number of licenses, and other restrictions that only encourage a few well-funded people to game the system, setting up “equity in name only” businesses and leaving most applicants out in the cold.
 Local prohibitionist groups are also active.

 Things you can do to fight back in your community include:

-• Educate yourself about the issues using NORML’s fact sheets, Cal NORML’s website, etc. Subscribe to Cal NORML’s email list to stay current.
-You an also follow us on Facebook and Twitter.
+- Educate yourself about the issues using NORML’s fact sheets, Cal NORML’s website, etc. Subscribe to Cal NORML’s email list to stay current.
+You an also follow us on Facebook, Twitter/X, Instagram, LinkedIn and BlueSky.

 USE THE FACTS